Case Study: Discovery Optimization via Experimentation

 Results

-• +20% improvement in navigation CTR
+• +20% increase in navigation CTR

-• Increased engagement with priority content areas
+• Increased engagement across priority editorial and audio content areas

 Key Takeaway